rerun-io/rerun-docs/docs/getting-started/logging-python.md

 ### Introducing Time

-Up until this point, we've completely set aside one of the core primitives of Rerun: [Time and Timelines](../concepts/timelines).
+Up until this point, we've completely set aside one of the core concepts of Rerun: [Time and Timelines](../concepts/timelines).

 Even so, if you look at your [Timeline View](../reference/viewer/timeline) right now, you'll notice that Rerun has kept track of time on your behalf anyways by memorizing when each log call occurred.